Jonahjohnzon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley : This is a script that displays a confused smiley "(Ôo)'.
 2-hellofile : This script displays the content of the /etc/passwd file.
 3-twofiles : This script displays the content of /etc/passwd and /etc/hosts
-4-lastlines : This script display the last 10 lines of /etc/passwd
+4-lastlines : This script displays the last 10 lines of /etc/passwd
+5-firstlines : This script displays the first 10 lines of /etc/passwd